cooopmac/jrny/planning/mvp_checklist.md

 - [ ] **4.1.
 Create Journey Screen (AddJourneyScreen):**
   - [ ] UI with an input field for the journey title/description.
   - [ ] "Generate Steps" button.
-  - [ ] On button press, call the Supabase Edge Function to get AI-generated steps.
+  - [ ] On button press, call the Firebase Cloud Function to get AI-generated steps.
   - [ ] Display a loading indicator while AI is processing.
 - [ ] **4.2.
 Display AI-Generated Steps:**
   - [ ] Once steps are received, display them to the user (perhaps in a review/editable list format).
-  - [ ] Logic to save the new journey and its AI-generated steps to Supabase tables under the current user's data.
+  - [ ] Logic to save the new journey and its AI-generated steps to Firebase Firestore under the current user's data.
   - [ ] Navigate to the JourneyDetailScreen for the newly created journey or back to Dashboard.
 - [ ] **4.3.
 Dashboard Screen (DashboardScreen):**
-  - [ ] Fetch and display a list of the user's active journeys from Supabase tables.
+  - [ ] Fetch and display a list of the user's active journeys from Firebase Firestore.
   - [ ] Each item should show journey title and overall progress (e.g., "2/5 steps completed").
   - [ ] Allow navigation to the JourneyDetailScreen for each journey.
   - [ ] "Add New Journey" button/FAB.
   - [ ] (Optional for MVP) Tabs or filters for "Active" and "Completed" journeys.
 - [ ] **4.4.
 Journey Detail Screen (JourneyDetailScreen):**
   - [ ] Display journey title.
-  - [ ] Fetch and display the list of steps for the selected journey from Supabase tables.
+  - [ ] Fetch and display the list of steps for the selected journey from Firebase Firestore.
   - [ ] Each step should have a checkbox or similar UI to mark as complete/incomplete.
-  - [ ] Update step completion status in Supabase tables when a checkbox is toggled.
+  - [ ] Update step completion status in Firebase Firestore when a checkbox is toggled.
   - [ ] Update overall journey progress display dynamically.
 - [ ] **4.5.
 Manual Step Management:**
   - [ ] Ability to manually add a new step to a journey.